Welcome to my blog

 Download our CMMC White Paper and learn what CMMC means for your small business.

-What is the CMMC (Cybersecurity Maturity Model), and what does it mean for you?
 The Cybersecurity Maturity Model Certification (CMMC) is the Department of Defense’s (DoD) latest cybersecurity program designed to ensure that cybersecurity controls and processes adequately protect Controlled Unclassified Information (CUI) that resides on Defense Industrial Base (DIB) systems and networks.
-The DIB consists of all suppliers of DOD related services including primes/subs/consultants that provide any type of service on a DOD related contract.
-The DoD implemented requirements for safeguarding CUI information and cyber incidents through the release...
+The DIB consists of all suppliers of DOD related services including primes, subcontractors, consultants, and other entities that provide any type of service on a DOD related contract.
+This includes companies that manufacture, design, or test products for the DoD, as well as those that provide services such as logistics, maintenance,...

 2020